 3. Submit Your Writing!

-You are welcome to submit a proposal (50-100 words) or a full draft (500-600) words.
-As soon as you think your writing is ready for another pair of eyes, use the link below to submit it as a Word file.
+You are welcome to submit a proposal (50-100 words) or a full draft (800-1500) words.
+As soon as you think your writing is ready for another pair of eyes, use the link below to submit.
 If it is accepted and a publication date established, we expect the edited and final version to be submitted to us no later than one week prior to the publication date.

 - To submit your writing, please go to our submissions page.